Three’s 4G Hub (ZTE MF286D) is available from £20/month. Read our review.

 |What is the Three 4G Hub?||

-The 4G Hub is Three’s latest 4G home broadband router (released in July 2021).
+The 4G Hub is Three’s most popular 4G home broadband router.
 It provides you with unlimited 4G home broadband and download speeds of up to 600Mbps.
 You can use it to get up to 64 devices connected to the internet at the same time.

 |What 4G home broadband plans are available on the 4G Hub?||